Sambhav300899/sambhav300899.github.io/content/blog/radar_plots/index.md

 ```
 <img class="thumbnailshadow" src="imgs/plot_1.png"/>

 One of the issues we see here is that there is a mix of negatively(lower is better) and positively(higher is better) oriented scores.
 This can create a bit of confusion when looking at the plot.
-Maybe if we invert them doing (1 - metric_value) the MAE and MSE it might make more sense?
+Maybe if we invert the MSE and MAE using(1 - metric_value) then it might make more sense?

 Plotting after inverting using the following code -